 The Dental Commission’s ruling is unconstitutional because it draws an irrational distinction between teeth-whitening services performed at a salon, spa or shopping mall and teeth-whitening performed at home.
 In both cases it is the customers who apply the product to their own teeth; the only difference is the setting in which the teeth-whitening product is applied.
 Yet the Dental Commission treats teeth-whitening at a mall or salon as the unlicensed practice of dentistry—a felony—while leaving home whitening completely unregulated.

 The only interest advanced by the Dental Commission’s ruling is in insulating licensed dentists from honest competition.
 But that’s not a legitimate use of government power.
-That’s why Lisa and Smile Bright have joined the Institute for Justice to fight back.
-Their case, Martinez v.
+That’s why Smile Bright has joined the Institute for Justice to fight back.
+Their case, Sensational Smiles LLC v.
 Mullen, filed on November 16, 2011, seeks to vindicate not just their right to earn an honest living, but the right of all citizens of the Constitution State to pursue their American dream in the occupation of their choice.

-The plaintiffs in this case are Lisa Martinez and Sensational Smiles, LLC (d/b/a Smile Bright).
-Lisa is a resident of Ledyard, Conn., and until the Dental Commission’s declaratory ruling operated Connecticut White Smile at the Crystal Mall in Waterford, Conn.
-Sensational Smiles, LLC (d/b/a Smile Bright) is a Connecticut limited-liability corporation founded by Connecticut residents Tasos Kariofyllis of Derby, Conn., and Steve Barraco of Hamden, Conn.
+The plaintiff in this case is Sensational Smiles, LLC (d/b/a Smile Bright), a Connecticut limited-liability corporation founded by Connecticut residents Tasos Kariofyllis of Derby, Conn., and Steve Barraco of Hamden, Conn.

 The defendants in this case are Dr. Jewel Mullen, Commissioner of the Connecticut Department of Public Health, who is charged with enforcement of the Dental Practice Act, and the members of the Connecticut Dental Commission, Jeanne P. Strathearn, DDS; Lance E. Banwell, DDS; Elliot S. Berman, DDS; Peter S. Katz, DMD; Steven G. Reiss, DDS; Martin Ungar, DMD; and Barbara B. Ulrich.
 They are sued in their official capacities.